Amin-MAG/My-Notes/Golang.md

 }
 ```

-Read the content of a file bytes by bytes
+Read the content of a file byte by byte

 ```go
 f, err := os.Open(name)